andysellick/circular-progress/README.md

 </script>
 ```

-See index.html for a more thorough series of examples.
+See http://www.custarddoughnuts.co.uk/article/2015/8/17/jquery-circular-progress-plugin-improved for examples and code snippets.